mCodex/fullcycle-2/README.md

 ---

+## 🏆 Challenges

+In this folder there are all course's challenges.
+Every project inside this folder has a detailed README explaining about each challenge.

+---

 ## 🗣 Communication

-In this repo we studied REST, gRPC and GraphQL concepts.
+In this folder we studied REST, gRPC and GraphQL concepts.

 ### grpc-example